s33Y377/interview-question-exercise/python1.md

        print("This runs no matter what.")
 ```

-### 10. **What are Python's contextlib and contextmanager?AnswerAnswer**: contextlib is a standard library module that provides utilities for creating and working with context managers.
+### 10. **What** are Python's contextlib and contextmanager?
+**Answer**: contextlib is a standard library module that provides utilities for creating and working with context managers.
 The contextmanager decorator is used to define a simple context manager using a generator function.

    Example:
 ```